 - Running on the heels or on soft surfaces (sand)

 - Inflammatory trauma (rheumatoid arthritis, ankylosing spondylitis, lupus, reactive arthritis, psoriatic arthritis, etc.)

 Usually clinical diagnosis is required.
-Patient examination includes inspection and palpation of the plant, observing the leg while standing and during walking.
-The doctor decides if you need additional imaging, usually to rule out another condition, such as radiography, ultrasound or MRI.
+Patient examination includes inspection and palpation of the plant, and observing the leg while standing and during walking.
+After examination the doctor will decide if you need additional tests.

-Plantar fasciitis treatment is complex and long lasting, and includes hygienic-dietary treatment, medication, physical therapy, massage and physiotherapy, such as the services offered by Dr. Morh, the highest-rated Tampa chiropractor.
-If conservative therapy does not give the desired results, the alternative is to intervene surgically as a last resort, because the risk of complications is relatively high.
-Most people say painful symptoms improved within 3 months, with complete remission in a year for 90% of cases.
+Plantar fasciitis treatment is complex and long lasting, and includes hygienic-dietary treatment, physical therapy, massage, and physiotherapy All of these treatment options are offered at our office.
+If conservative therapy does not give the desired results, the alternative is to intervene surgically.
+This should only be done as a last resort, because the risk of complications is relatively high.